NationalSecurityAgency/ghidra/CONTRIBUTING.md

 This essentially affirms that you have the right to submit the work you are contributing in your pull requests and that you consent to us treating the contribution in a way consistent with the License.
 Please see the [licensing intent][intent] for details.
-The primary License for this project is the Apache License, Version 2.0 ("Apache 2.0").
+The primary License for this Project is the Apache License, Version 2.0 ("Apache 2.0").
 The project composes a number of software modules with documentation ("Modules").
 Each module may have additional licensing restrictions imposed by its dependencies, or because some portion of it was derived from software requiring the application of these restrictions.
 In most cases, these licenses do not introduce any restrictions beyond those already required by Apache 2.0, e.g., BSD-style licenses.
-In general, we intend to indicate within each Module the applicable license(s), whether or not they are more restrictive than the project's License.
+In general, we indicate within each Module the applicable license(s), whether or not they are more restrictive than the License for this Project.
 When you sign the DCO and submit a pull request containing contributions to such a module, please keep in mind you are asserting you have the authority to submit the work, and that the work will be made available under those license(s).

 ### Important Points